Cemetery Rules and Regulations

 2. These Rules and Regulations have been developed in order to maintain the city owned cemeteries in a condition wherein individual solace and memory may be sought, and the memorial intent of those whom care for those interred can be accommodated to a greatest degree possible without unduly disturbing the peaceful and reverent intent of the City of Brighton Cemeteries.

 3. Per the direction of the City of Brighton City Council, these rules and regulations are deemed necessary for the upkeep of the city cemeteries, and are administered on a daily basis by the City’s Cemetery Sexton, under the general supervision and direction of the City of Brighton Department of Public Services Director.

-4. Cemetery patrons whom may have questions or concerns regarding the administration of these rules and regulations as promulgated can contact the City of Brighton Cemetery Sexton at 810-225-8001, or the Department of Public Services Director at 810-225-8001 or via e-mail at email@example.com.
+4. Cemetery patrons who may have questions or concerns regarding the administration of these rules and regulations as promulgated can contact the City of Brighton City Clerk at 810-227-0463, City of Brighton Cemetery Sexton at 810-225-8001, or the Department of Public Services Director at 810-225-8001.

 A. Decoration of Lots

 Please see the Decoration of Lots/Special Plantings Permit which can be obtained at the Clerk's office.